The Day I Tried to Live: Release and reception

 "The Day I Tried to Live" was released as a single in 1994, but was rather underpromoted when compared to "Spoonman" or "Black Hole Sun" from the same album.
 The song peaked at number 13 on the Billboard Mainstream Rock Tracks chart and number 25 on the Billboard Modern Rock Tracks chart.
 Outside the United States, the single was released in Spain and the United Kingdom.
 In Canada, "The Day I Tried to Live" charted on the Alternative Top 30 chart where it peaked at number 27 and stayed there for two weeks.

 Music video

 The music video for "The Day I Tried to Live" was directed by Matt Mahurin.
 The video features a man apparently dressed as a hospital patient floating around a bedroom and appearing alone and dazed in various city scenes.
 It also features the band performing the song in a boiler room.
 After the first chorus, the band members are shown with their instruments ablaze.
 The video was released in April 1994.
 The video is available on the CD-ROM Alive in the Superunknown.

 Cover versions

-"The Day I Tried to Live" was covered by Between the Buried and Me on the band's 2006 album The Anatomy Of, and was also covered in a studio release by Sevendust in June 2020.
+"The Day I Tried to Live" was covered by Between the Buried and Me on the band's 2006 covers album, The Anatomy Of.

+The song was also covered by American rock band Sevendust on their thirteenth studio album, Blood & Stone (2020).